What is a cryptocurrency? How does cryptocurrency work? What are the different types of cryptocurrency?

 - The transactions that take place are then encrypted, broadcasted to the cryptocurrency network, and then queued up to be put in the public ledger.

-- This public ledger is known as “blockchain,” because many transactions take place per second and these transactions are sequentially added by the miners in the ledger.
+- This public ledger is known as “blockchain,” because many transactions take place per second and these transactions are sequentially added by validators in the ledger.

 - Every transaction has its own unique set of keys, and if you have these keys, you own the amount of cryptocurrency, in the same way as with a bank account.